wwanxh/homebridge-tuya-web/README.md

 The `options` has these properties:

 - `username` Required.
-The username for the account that is registered in the Android/iOS App.
+The username for the account that is registered in the Android/iOS App. *_Due to a bug in the API the `username` can't contain dots_.
 - `password` Required.
 The password for the account that is registered in the Android/iOS App.
 - `countryCode` Required.
 Your account [country code](https://www.countrycode.org/), e.g., 1 for the USA or 86 for China.
 - `platform` Optional.
 The App where you registered your account. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
 Defaults to `tuya`.
 Also see _Platform_ section, below.